EarthScope/dataselect/doc/dataselect.md

 ## <a id='the-pruning-process'>The Pruning Process</a>

-<p >The pruning algorithm used is independant of the file structure and organization.
+<p >The pruning algorithm used is independent of the file structure and organization.
 Data from all input files are parsed and a map created for every data record and their relationship in continuous time series segments.</p>

-<p >Each data record time coverage in each continuous time-series is compared to the time coverage of every other continous time-series.
+<p >Each data record time coverage in each continuous time-series is compared to the time coverage of every other continuous time-series.
 When overlap is detected, data is optionally removed from the lower priority time-series until the overlap is minimized or completely removed depending on the pruning option specified.</p>

 ## <a id='selection-file'>Selection File</a>

 <p >A selection file is used to match input data records based on network, station, location and channel information.
 Optionally a quality and time range may also be specified for more refined selection.
 The non-time fields may use the '*' wildcard to match multiple characters and the '?' wildcard to match single characters.
 Character sets may also be used, for example '[ENZ]' will match either E, N or Z. The '#' character indicates the remaining portion of the line will be ignored.</p>

-<p >Example selection file entires (the first four fields are required)</p>
+<p >Example selection file entries (the first field is required)</p>
 <pre >
 #SourceID                  Starttime              Endtime             Pubversion
 FDSN:IU_ANMO_*_B_H_?